T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Conclusion

 \section{Conclusion}

-In this paper, we introduced the Temporal Mask AutoEncoders (\ours), a novel self-supervised paradigm for LiDAR point cloud pre-training.
+We introduced Temporal Masked Autoencoders (\ours), a novel self-supervised paradigm for LiDAR point cloud pre-training.
 Building upon the single-frame MAE baseline, we incorporated historical frames into the representation using \ourBackbone, with the proposed \ourFusion module playing a pivotal role.
 This pre-training enabled the model to acquire robust representations and the ability to capture motion even with very limited labeled data.
-By considering temporally distant frames instead of consecutive ones, we achieved additional performance improvements.
-Our experiments on the Waymo Open dataset demonstrate the effectiveness of our approach by showing mostly improvements over state-of-the-art methods.
+By constraining the temporal interval of two frames, we achieved additional performance improvement.
+Our experiments on the Waymo dataset and the ONCE dataset demonstrate the effectiveness of our approach by showing improvements over state-of-the-art methods.